Thursday, July 22, 2010

 6 comments:

-TJ on July 22, 2010 at 3:59 PM said...
+Unknown on July 22, 2010 at 3:59 PM said...

 lol they do have a HUGE selection!!!
 I love stocking up at that store!
 Good for you for finding a way to save the cow milk?? lol GO SOY!